opensearch-project/opensearch-cli/docs/guide/usage.md

 Available Commands:
-  ad          Manage the Anomaly Detection plugin completion  Generate completion script for your shell curl        Manage Elasticsearch core features help        Help about any command knn         Manage the k-NN plugin profile     Manage a collection of settings and credentials that you can apply to an odfe-cli command
+  ad          Manage the Anomaly Detection plugin completion  Generate completion script for your shell curl        Manage OpenSearch core features help        Help about any command knn         Manage the k-NN plugin profile     Manage a collection of settings and credentials that you can apply to an odfe-cli command